Sitepager/.github/profile/README.md

 1. Visit [sitepager.io](https://www.sitepager.io)
 2. Start your free trial (no credit card required)
 3. Add your website URL
-4. Watch SitePager automatically discover and test your pages
+4. Watch Sitepager automatically discover and test your pages
 5. Receive your first comprehensive site report

-## 💡 Why Choose SitePager?
+## 💡 Why Choose Sitepager?

 ### **Simplicity First**
-Unlike complex testing frameworks that require technical expertise, SitePager works out of the box.
+Unlike complex testing frameworks that require technical expertise, Sitepager works out of the box.
 No Selenium scripts, no CI/CD pipeline configuration, no maintenance overhead.

 ### **Comprehensive Coverage**
-While other tools focus on single aspects like performance or broken links, SitePager provides complete website health monitoring in one platform.
+While other tools focus on single aspects like performance or broken links, Sitepager provides complete website health monitoring in one platform.

 ### **Business Impact Focus**
 We don't just find technical issues - we identify problems that actually impact your users, conversions, and search rankings.

 ## 📈 Customer Success

-*"SitePager caught a critical checkout flow issue that would have cost us thousands in lost conversions.
+*"Sitepager caught a critical checkout flow issue that would have cost us thousands in lost conversions.
 It spotted visual changes our manual testing missed."*

 *"The SEO monitoring saved our rankings when a developer accidentally removed meta tags from our product pages."*